Justice-Udehegbunam/100-days-of-code/day-06/readme.md

 ## Goals for Tomorrow:

 - Continue exploring **Chapter 6** of _Eloquent JavaScript_, diving deeper into OOP and more advanced class-based examples.
+(Was able to later finish)
 - Begin with the first practice project in the book.

 ---